Sun Tzu’s Awesome Tips On Art Gifts

 Art just might be the trickiest form of gift, relying as it does on such elusive concepts as another person’s taste and the different forms of art.
 So a good strategy is crucial.
 So we should turn to a master of strategy.
 That would be Sun Tzu, the famous military strategist who is credited with The Art of War, dating back to possibly 500 BC.
 What does this have to do with buying art gifts?
 Everything.
 Let me explain.

-Pick up your copy of this classic book at Moose Maple Books & More and follow along.
+Pick up your copy of this classic book at a local book store and follow along.
 (Do we know someone who would love such a book?
 Get two!)

 from Chapter One: All warfare is based on deception.